greltel/ABAP-Cloud-Logger/README.md

 ## Roadmap

  * Business Context: Implementation of "Sticky Tags" that are automatically appended to all subsequent messages within the instance context.
+ * Log Distribution Channels: Implementation of a `Sender` interface to route logs to external platforms
  * Notifications: Mechanism to automatically trigger notifications (Email or Technical Events) when a **Critical Error** is logged.
  * Async Performance: Implementation of asynchronous saving for high-volume scenarios to minimize runtime impact.
  * Visualization: Development of a RAP OData Service and a Fiori Dashboard for graphical log analysis and monitoring.